SoreThumb/PDropFolio/README.md

 PDropBox asks for three things:
 1. To create an app at the user's dropbox account, and to bring the dropbox-provided keys to PDropBox,
 2. To initially configure the site using the user's settings,
-3. Patience for the user to edit the layout files.
+3. And then finally authorizing this PDropFolio installation to use the installer's dropbox.

 II.
 RESULTS